TeamDsYkX/EverythingTycoonRoblox/README.md

 # Contributing
 Carefully read this and remember to follow Github's [Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service) when contributing.
 ## Editing
+If you require assistance with any of the following steps, please view [this](https://github.com/TeamDsYkX/EverythingTycoonRoblox/blob/main/CONTRIBUTING.md) file.
  1. Clone the default branch.
 Set your own name.
  2. Modify a file or create a new file from a template in the "Templates" directory.
 Do not create a new file from scratch.
  3. Save modified files.